 Increasing life expectancy and changes in the national healthcare system influences the growing demands for CNAs.
 Graduates of approved training programs in the state are eligible to challenge the state exam, administered by the Nebraska Healthcare Learning Center and the Providence Health Career Institute, and work in nursing homes, hospitals, and clinics after certification.
 Approved training programs include a minimum 75 hours of training.
 The course must prepare students for the written and skills demonstration component of the evaluation.
 Once an applicant passes the evaluation, the school will forward the results for the student’s name to get listed on the nurse registry.
 Consider the list of state-approved programs below.

 Students earn a certificate of completion and eligibility to sit the state exam after completion of the 4-week CNA classes at Nebraska Methodist College.
 The curriculum allows for 80 hours of classroom, lab and clinical training, which emphasizes all aspects of patient care.
 Instructors in the small-class setting pay special attention to the emotional and physical aspects of aging.
-Applicants must be at least 16 years old, can lift 50 lbs. and provide proof of immunization and criminal free background before admission.
-The program costs $499 and includes textbook, workbook, CPR training, and the state testing fee.
-Payment plans are available for all students.
+The school offers a 6-week hybrid certificate program that features mostly online coursework with one on-campus session per week.
+Day, night, and weekend schedules are available.

 Address: 720 N. 87th Street Omaha, NE 68114